Car Insurance for Food Delivery Drivers: DoorDash, Uber Eats & More

 Pros

-• DoorDash & Uber Eats offer $1M third-party liability during active deliveries
+• DoorDash & Uber Eats offer up to $1M third-party liability during active deliveries

-• Uber Eats covers drivers during the waiting phase in most states
+• Uber Eats covers limited third-party liability during the app-on waiting phase

 Cons